dotancohen/matrix-developer-exam/README.md

 ## Notes

-* Though PHP 8 offers many features that would have been helpful (e.g. `str_starts_with()` and static return types), this application is coding in PHP 7.4 as I've yet to see PHP 8 used in production anywhere.
+* Though PHP 8 offers many features that would have been helpful (e.g. `str_starts_with()`, union types, and static return types), this application is coding in PHP 7.4 as I've yet to see PHP 8 used in production anywhere.
 * There is minimum error handling as this is not a production system but rather a demonstration.
+* Emphasis is on correctness and maintainability, not performance.
+Once unit tests are written, the code can be optimized for performance.
 * Deliberately not using dependency injection on classes.
 DI is very atypical on vanilla PHP projects not using a framework the encapsulates this (e.g. Laravel).
 * Ideally, there should be a `sessions` database table providing for more secure API access by passing timestamped hashes of the API key instead of the key itself.
 * The database field `date_birth` should be accompanied by a timezone field.